TomerFi/alexa_skill_ask_my_pc/README.md

 Look inside the *server.xml* for and *Engine* tag and edit the *defaultHost* property, instead of *localhost* type the dns name you've created with NOIP.

 ##### Configuring Servlet and Servlet Mappings
-Now we need to map a pattern to our servlet, I know we didn't actually did the servlet part yet, so this maybe a little bit out of the blue, but bare with me.</br>
+Now that all incoming requests in https protocol with the port 443 will reach our web server that will present our certificate, we need to tell our web server what to do with these requests.
+We want our tomcat server to direct this requests towards our skill.</br>

+Our skill is actually a java class which extends amazon's SpeechletServlet class which implements a java ee servlet.
+Our servlet class name will be *AskMyPcServlet* and it will reside inside a package called *askmypc* which makes our qualified class name *askmypc.AskMyPcServlet* **write it down**.
+Our servlet's only job will be to create a new instance of our speechlet class which implements amazon's Speechlet Class.</br>
+Our speechlet class will be called *AskMyPcSpeechlet* and it will reside inside the same package as our servlet. **The speechlet is the code behind our skill** and it was written based on and using the [Alexa Skills Kit for Java](https://github.com/amzn/alexa-skills-kit-java)</br>

+Now, we're not creating the skill yet, this is just the part where we tell our web server where to direct incoming requests to.
-We need to create a servlet reference for tomcat and map a url pattern to it.</br>
+In order to do that, we need to create a servlet reference for tomcat and map a url pattern to it.</br>
-Our servlet class will eventually be *askmypc.AskMyPcServlet*, while *askmypc* is the package name and *AskMyPcServlet* is our servlet class name.
-We give our servlet a name, the name can be what ever you want.
-For now, the name will be *AskMyPc*.</br>
+Our servlet class qualified name *askmypc.AskMyPcServlet*, while *askmypc* is the package name and *AskMyPcServlet* is our servlet class name.
+We need to give our servlet a name, the name can be what ever you want, think og it as a reference name.
+For now, the reference name will be *AskMyPc* and it will be mapped to our servlet class.</br>
 After referencing our servelt, we need to map our desired url pattern to it.
 Again, the url pattern can be what ever you want.
-For now, our url pattern will be */askmypc*.</br>
+For now, our url pattern will be */askmypc*.
+We need to map our url pattern to the reference name of our servlet class.</br>

 Go to your tomcat folder, and open the subfolder webapps, ROOT, WEB-INF.
 Open the file *web.xml* and find the tag *web-app*.</br>
 Inside the *web-app* tag add the content from the file [*servlet_mapping.xml*](servlet_mapping.xml) I've added to this project.</br>
-If you want to change the url pattern before coping the content, you can, just write down your selected pattern for later use.
+If you want to change the url pattern before copying the content, you can, just **write down** your selected pattern for later use.</br>
+Once you're done, you may not have a working skill yet, but you do have an endpoint url for it.

 ##### Constructing our endpoint url
 Now, before we can create our skill interface with alexa, lets prepare our endpoint url.
 The endpoint url will constructed like this: